martenframework/marten/docs/docs/schemas/reference/fields.md

 ### `slug`

-An `slug` field allows validating slug values.
+A `slug` field allows validating slug values.
 In addition to the [common field options](#common-field-options), such fields support the following arguments:

 #### `max_size`